pulse2percept/pulse2percept/doc/topics/implants.rst

      - PRIMA photovoltaic array [Holz2026]_
      - ``Ho2018Model``, ``ScoreboardModel``

-``BVT24`` and ``BVT44`` are pulse2percept identifiers rather than official
-product names.
-These classes are research-software representations based on published device descriptions, not manufacturer-validated simulators; see each class's API documentation for device-specific geometry and assumptions.
+These classes are built from published device descriptions; they are not manufacturer-validated simulators. ``BVT24`` and ``BVT44`` are pulse2percept identifiers, not product names.

-Electrode coordinates are device-local microns, on very different physical
-scales:
+The arrays differ widely in physical scale (device-local microns):

 .. plot::